Ayce-Prophet/Active-Directory---Creating-Domain-Admin-User/README.md

 # Active-Directory---Creating-Domain-Admin-User

 ## Description
-This project the task of creating a Domain Admin user within the domain
+This project is the task of creating organizational units for employees and admins the creating a user that will be added to the "Domain Admins" group within the domain.

 ## Environments and Technologies Used
 - Microsoft Azure (Virtual Machines/Compute)